Awards and Funding

 - Social Sciences and Humanities Research Council (SSHRC)

 - Canadian Institutes of Health Research (CIHR)

-Nova Scotia Graduate Scholarships (NSGS): $10,000 a year for two years available to domestic and international students in areas of priority, currently: ocean-related science and technology, natural resource sectors, life sciences, business sustainability, social innovation and clean technology including renewable energy systems.
-There are two calls a year, but the school has earlier deadlines than those listed.
+The Nova Scotia Graduate Scholarship: $10,000 a year for two years entrance scholarship, available to domestic and international students in areas of priority, currently: ocean-related science and technology, natural resource sectors, life sciences, business sustainability, social innovation and clean technology including renewable energy systems.
 See details.

 The SRES Legacy Research Scholarship: $18,000 a year for two years available for eligible research projects.

 SRES Promise Scholars Legacy Bursary: Minimum of full tuition coverage for two years (MES) or 18 months (MREM), with the possibility of additional funds.
 The SRES Promise Scholars program has been established to support incoming Indigenous or Black/African-Canadian students entering either the Master of Environmental Studies or the Master of Resource and Environmental Management.
 Preference will be given to Mi’kmaq or Black/African-Nova Scotian applicants who have attained an undergraduate degree in the last 5 years.
 See details.

 Funded Student Opportunities (including PhD) - As a funded student (i.e. through a faculty member`s research project), you will have the opportunity to work on real-world research projects relating to issues of pressing concern to society, government and industry.
 View current opportunities.

 MES Thesis Research Award: Up to $500 to enhance the opportunities for productive and innovative thesis research.
 Find out more.
 Find out more.

 The Neil Munro Parks and Protected Areas Award: $1,000 to provide support for graduate studies in protected areas planning, design, policy, protection or management.
 Learn more.